SafinWasi/gluu-aws-integration/wiki.md

 3. Click `Convert`,  and save the output on the right to a file.
 Name it `client-key.jwks`.

 At this point you should have the following files:
-- `client-key.jks`
+- `client-keystore.jks`
 - `client-key.jwks`

-If you're ready with these two files, proceed to `Dynamic Client Registration`

 ### Dynamic Client Registration using OpenID connect
 For your convenience, I have created a Python script for you which can automate this process.
 Visit https://github.com/SafinWasi/gluu_openid_python and follow the instructions in the README.
+The script can either use the JWKS file or not, but for this tutorial we will be using the JWKS file.
 Once it's done, you should have a `client.json` file that contains the Client ID and secret.
 Do not share this information.

 If you wish to do this manually, please refer to [Dynamic Client Registration](https://openid.net/specs/openid-connect-registration-1_0.html).